mkopciuszynski/ElettraSPEM/README.md

 4. After launching Igor Pro the SPEM procedures could be loaded using "Menu -> Data -> Load SPEM"

 ### HDF5 library on Igor Pro
 ElettraSPEM procedures require hdf5 libraries.
-On Igor Pro 8 those libraries should be already present or if no, follow instuctions shown bellow:
+On Igor Pro 8 those libraries should be already present or if no, follow instuctions shown at the end of this README:
-1. Make an alias/shortcut for the following file: igor pro folder\more extensions\file loaders\hdf5.xop.
-2. Move the alias or shortcut into the "igor pro folder\igor extensions" folder.
-3. Make an alias/shortcut for the following file: igor pro folder\wavemetrics procedures\file input output\hdf5 browser.ipf.
-4. Move the alias or shortcut into the "igor pro folder\igor procedures" folder.

-This activates igor procedures that implement an hdf5 browser and add a "new hdf5 browser" menu item in the data->load waves menu.

-# Basic usage of SPEM routines
+## Basic usage of SPEM routines

-## Load procedures
+### Load procedures
 In Igor Pro menus open: data -> load SPEM

-## Load data
+### Load data
 The data in a form of:
 - Spectroimage (SMI),
 - 4D image (SMM),